Leveraging SO(3)-steerable convolutions for pose-robust semantic segmentation in 3D medical data: Results

 \subsubsection{Performance on rotated inputs from the test set}

 When tested on rotated versions of the testing volumes the non-equivariant reference network's performance smoothly declines even for angles $<$ 20$^\circ$.
 The equivariant network, as expected, is not affected by rotations: small fluctuations in Dice coefficient can be accounted for by interpolation artifacts in the input image.
+Data augmentation up to 20$^\circ$ does not seem to improve performance very much compared to the reference network.
+In fact, this network performs worse than the reference network in three of the seven structures.
+The reference network with full data augmentation showed good rotational equivariance in all structures except for the hippocampus.
 We only show the results of the rotation experiment when rotated in the axial plane but similar results were obtained when rotating in the coronal and sagittal plane (see appendix).